 The power of PROUT ultimately lies in knowing how it functions as a socioeconomic paradigm, and in applying this knowledge in transitioning to developing local economies that equitably meet human needs.
 As social, economic, and ecological contradictions grow, humanity is rapidly moving toward accepting the need for a new social system.
 If humanity is to move forward, this need that must be met by competent PROUT practitioners.

 This course will require sincere commitment.
-Participants will need to audit recordings of Transformation Education’s Practice of PROUT course, read about 10 pages of text a week, participate in bi-weekly small group discussion sessions, as well as attend bo-weekly class meetings.
-The duration of the course will be 12 total weeks split into two 6-week parts.
-There will be a 6 week break in between Parts 1 & 2 of the course.
+Participants will need to audit recordings of Transformation Education’s Practice of PROUT course, read about 10 pages of text a week, participate in bi-weekly small group discussion sessions, as well as attend bi-weekly class meetings.

 After submitting the registration form below, a Zoom link will be emailed to participants.